aeternity/Vanillae/docs/kek/README.md

 bits, etc.

-A lot of it involves crawling down the bit array one bit at a time, and xoring the current bit against certain bits from **the original bit array**, and then keeping a separate copy that has the modifications.
+A lot of it involves crawling down the bit array one bit at a time, and xoring the current bit against certain bits from **the original bit array** (er...
+"original" within the context of that Greek letter step... read the code), and then keeping a separate copy that has the modifications.

 The mistake I was making was as follows.
 Let's say that the update to bit 55 requires xoring it against bit 30.
 It generally requires xoring against the